arvigeus/AZ-204/Learning Path/Containers.md

 ### Discover the Azure Container Registry

+Azure Container Registry (ACR) is a managed registry service based on the open-source Docker Registry 2.0.
+Create and maintain Azure container registries to store and manage your container images and related artifacts.

-Use the Azure Container Registry (ACR) service with your existing container development and deployment pipelines, or use Azure Container Registry Tasks to build container images in Azure.
+Use the ACR service with your existing container development and deployment pipelines, or use Azure Container Registry Tasks to build container images in Azure.
 Build on demand, or fully automate builds with triggers such as source code commits and base image updates.

 #### Use cases

 Pull images from an Azure container registry to various deployment targets:

 - **Scalable orchestration systems** that manage containerized applications across clusters of hosts, including Kubernetes, DC/OS, and Docker Swarm.
-- **Azure services** that support building and running applications at scale, including Azure Kubernetes Service (AKS), App Service, Batch, Service Fabric, and others.
+- **Azure services** that support building and running applications at scale, including Azure Kubernetes Service (AKS), App Service, Batch, and Service Fabric.

 Developers can also push to a container registry as part of a container development workflow.
 For example, target a container registry from a continuous integration and delivery tool such as Azure Pipelines or Jenkins.